cif/interivew-code-challenge/README.md

 # Customization Code Challenge
 Often we have to manipulate information of various shapes within our applications.
-Both of the exercies contain a constant defined as `data` in global scope.
+These exercies define a constant `data` in global scope which is to be repurposed in a specified way.

 The first of these exercies is straight forward, the second is a bit harder.